Insurance Agent Outbound Benchmarks for 2026

 - DID burn rate: under 5% quarterly (most pools stable for 12+ months)

 What separates elite from average is not talent.
-It is the upstream infrastructure — clean lists, clean numbers, accurate CNAM, correct dialer configuration — giving each producer a higher-quality at-bat.
+It is the upstream infrastructure (clean lists, clean numbers, accurate CNAM, correct dialer configuration) that gives each producer a higher-quality at-bat.

 | Metric | Why It Matters |